Understanding Negligence and Liability

 When does negligence affect liability?
 You ask.
 We explain.

 Understanding when you are liable for something also involves being able to determine whether you are negligent.
-We've answered some of the most common questions about liability and negligence to help you understand both.
+We’ve answered some of the most common questions about negligence and liability to help you understand both.

 What is liability?

 If you’ve wondered, “What is liability?”, you’re not alone.
 Being liable (having a liability) means you have a legal obligation to do something.
 In the case of an accident, you may have a liability to pay another person for damages you cause.

 If your insurance policy includes liability coverage, you will have some protection from the liability associated with owning and driving a vehicle or owning a home.
 Check your policy to learn more about your specific liability coverage.